eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

     }

 ## _**build**_ endpoint
    * the parameters should be specified in notificationMessageKeyValues.
-Also here not more parameters than the job is configured with.
+The same rule of not adding more parameters than the job is configured with applies here.
 Your job will not be triggered otherwise.
    * no job parameters in the URL

-    The subscription below triggers the same parameterized Jenkins job but we now use build endpoint and we send the parameter in a json form using REST body.
+The subscription below triggers the same parameterized Jenkins job but we now use the build endpoint and we send the parameters in a json form using REST body.

     {
-        // The name of the subscription to make it easy to search for it.
+        // The name of the subscription to make it easy to search for.
         // Only numbers, letters and underscore allowed.
         "subscriptionName" : "Subscription1",

         // The name of the logged in user creating or updating the subscription
         // added by Eiffel Intelligence if LDAP is enabled.
+Not required.
 Defaults to an empty string.
         "ldapUserName" : "ABC",

         // Instructs whether same subscription should be re-triggered for new additions